Kurense/kurense.com/case_studies/avon.md

 # The Solution

-Avon turned to Innovative Card Solutions, which helped design a fully custom-branded Avon program that created a better overall employee reimbursement experience and even greater brand recognition.
+Avon turned to Kurensē, which helped design a fully custom-branded Avon program that created a better overall employee reimbursement experience and even greater brand recognition.